You have the power to make a difference

 Reducing access to lethal means is an effective way to increase the odds that a suicide attempt will end in care, not in death.

-Make your space a gun-free zone
+Make your space a Gun Free Zone

 You can take action against gun violence by declaring your space – your home, your place of work, worship or study, even your car – a Gun Free Zone (GFZ).